postsharp/Metalama.Documentation/conceptual/Aspects/fundamentals/code-scope.md

 _Compile-time code_ is code that is executed either at compile time by the compiler, or at design time by the IDE.

 <!--- the second sentence here makes no sense as it's written, perhaps you meant to say...Metalama will look for the attribute    -->
 Metalama recognizes compile-time-only code thanks to the <xref:Metalama.Framework.Aspects.CompileTimeAttribute> custom attribute.
-It will look the attribute on the member, on the declaring type, and on the base types and interfaces.
+It will look at the attribute on the member, on the declaring type, and at the base types and interfaces.
 Most classes and interfaces of the _Metalama.Framework_ assembly are compile-time-only.

 You can create compile-time classes by annotating them with <xref:Metalama.Framework.Aspects.CompileTimeAttribute>.